-You can access the user's legal hold data from endpoints such as computers and mobiles, and from cloud applications by using WebDAV.
+You can access the user's Legal Hold data from endpoints such as computers and mobiles, and from cloud applications using WebDAV.

 You can also access MAPI-based backup of emails through WebDAV.
 Following are the advantages:

-- inSync now supports multiple file formats - PST, MAPI to export email data through WebDAV, providing IT and legal teams with flexible options to collect data on legal hold.
+- inSync supports multiple file formats - PST, MAPI to export email data through WebDAV, providing IT and legal teams with flexible options to collect data on Legal Hold.

 - Every email backed up using MAPI is made available through WebDAV in the EML file format, calendar events are available in ICS file format, and contacts are available in VCF file format.
 VCF file format.

 - A broad range of eDiscovery tools can support ingesting the EML file format which is the format in which inSync exposes MAPI and Exchange Online emails through WebDAV.